5genesis/Dispatcher/robottest/README.md

 ### 21. Drop DB
 Deletes the database that keeps all the user information and restores it to the initial state.

+## Configuration

+The testing environment needs to be configured before starting the container.
+The `environment.rc`file needs to be edited to adapt it to the local environment:

+    # Test variables

+    TEST_EMAIL=<user e-mail address>
+    API_URL=<Dispatcher API URL.
+Example: https://192.168.33.116:8082>
+    VIM_NAME=<VIM name.
+Example: malagacore>

 ## Execution

 The previous set of tests can be executed by running a script: